shaystrong/who-is-shay/README.md

 ## Management Style

 * I value transparency.
+How I present myself at work is consistent with who I am outside of work.
-I will be as direct as I can, although I will admit that I am a massive introvert and have to constantly be diligent in practicing direct feedback.
-I expect my leads to also be transparent and direct.
+* I value feedback, but recognize I have to constantly be diligent in practicing this.
+As an inherently shy person, giving & recieving direct feedback can be hard for me.
+But it is important.
+I expect my leadership team to also practice and improve how they give and recieve feedback.
+This is how our team becomes better.
 * As a scientist, I like facts and data.
 I dislike games or the manipulation of details.
+Be direct and provide supporting evidence.
 * I like to think through things before speaking.
+This means I may not immediately have a response or answer, but I will come back to you after thinking through it.
-* <i>Data or death.</i> Just kidding.
-But data is imperative for me to make decisions for the team or to help you with a problem or project.
+* <i>Data or death.</i> Data is imperative for me to make decisions for the team or to help you with a problem or project.
 When you present ideas or information to me, be data-driven and quantitative if possible.
 Avoid qualitative assessements, especially when talking about engineering projects.
-I am a PhD scientist afterall.
-* Collaboration and alignment is important.
-I do not try to make important decisions that impact our team in a black box.
+* Collaboration and alignment is important in decision making; but I may make a decision without you.
+I *do not* try to make important decisions that impact our team in a black box.
 I will ask for your ideas and feedback.
 I may have an idea about an approach, but I will lean on my leadership team to bring points, facts, and data to our discussions to help inform the decision we make.
 If you do not bring ideas or feedback, I will make a decision with what data I have.
+We will have a better outcome if you can, therefore, provide relative information to support the outcome.
-* I get excited about creative change especially if it will bring new opportunity, efficiency, or ideas.
+* I get excited about creative change especially, if it will bring new opportunity, efficiency, or ideas.
+I can move fast on decision making.
 I moved my family sight-unseen to Finland from the US, for example.
 I will try to control myself when possible.
 Actions I take will always be intentional and I will think through the outcome.
-But I also admit that I can move fast on a decision.
 * I will not be able to persist our culture alone.
 I have hired you as a leader to help me with this.
 Please proactively lean into transparent, intentional, data-driven, and inclusive dialogue with your teams.
 * I trust you in the job for which you were hired.
 If I feel you or your team is lost or confused, I will step in to help or address this.
 It would be best for you to bring challenges to me before you get stuck here.
 I expect you to reach out with problems.
 I dislike being surprised by things we could have avoided earlier.
 * I dislike having to chase people for things they said they would do.
 Please be proactive and own items that you indicated you would.
 Follow through.
 * Vulnerability is everything.
-I am learning to be a better leader and contributor everyday.
 I do not know everything and I will ask questions.
 I expect you to do the same.
 * I get anxious when I am late for meetings.
 I also see it as disrespectful to continuously be late for meetings.
 I will try to send you a note if it looks like I am going to be late.
 I will do my best to be on time.
 * I care about you as a person (and your work-life balance).
 I enjoy hearing about your hobbies, families, and projects outside of work.
+* Family is first.
+Always.
+A job is still just a job.
+On your death bed, you won't regret a bad powerpoint decision, but you will regret the time you didn't spend with your loved ones.
 * I am a visual learner and communicator.
 I appreciate whiteboarding, graphics, and sketches.
+* I am not a fan of monologues nor long Slack/text messages.
+My attention will drift and I may not read it.
+Start with an exec summary/key bullet takeaways.
+What is your intent?
 * I highly value proactivity and a willingness to own things.
 Don't wait for me to task you.
 * If I send a note on Slack, please acknowledge read-reciept with at least an emoji icon.
 Being hybrid + virtual + asychonrous can be lonely and unclear and I need to know you saw what I posted.
 * Over communicate!
 Let me know how things are going and where the pain is.
 Please don't wait for me to ask.
-* When I provide feedback, I am doing it to make you and the team better.
-Please use it as a gift.
-I will do the same if you give me any feedback as well.
 * If I provide you editorial comments in a document/slide deck and they are posed as questions, those are questions meant for you to address in the material directly.
 You do not need to answer me at a personal level (this irrationally irritates me).
 I am using a psuedo-socractic method.

 ## Operating Approach